AnaG0307/adventureland/README.md

 While coding the game there was a few issues with the if loop to get the expected answer from the player, an infinite loop was created.
 This was corrected by using an 'input' statement rather than a 'print' so the player could modify their answer rather than repeting the whole function again.

 #### Remaining Bugs

+At the time of testing there was no bugs left.

 #### Validator Testing